What is Climate Action?

 Let's start with a definition.
 You might be surprised by what climate action covers.

-Climate action is any activity that results in a decline in climate gas emissions.
+Climate action is any activity that helps people cope with a changing climate, or that results in a decline in climate gas emissions.

 Some examples are obvious, and they are the ones most people think of when talking about climate solutions: insulating your house, installing a solar panel, riding a bike or driving an electric vehicle, or becoming a vegetarian.
 They can be small, personal actions like switching to LED lights, or they can be major government initiatives, like investing in transit infrastructure or designing compact and complete urban communities.